hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 Creates a new "XXX.D" token  A creation fee of 1000 BEED is required.

 * requires active key: yes
-* Callable by: Issuer of the parent token
+* Callable by: owner of the parent token

 * fields
    * symbol (string): The parent token symbol to create the child XXX.D token